 When it comes to amphibious personnel carriers, Fat Truck and Sherp seem to be the go-to choices.
-Whether you expect amphibious applications or harsh marsh conditions, both Fat Trucks and Sherp carriers will do the job.
+Whether you expect amphibious applications or harsh marsh conditions, both Fat Trucks and Sherp carriers will do the job, and have their own benefits.

 If you are struggling in making a decision to get an amphibious personnel carrier you may be wondering: